SpecterOps/BloodHound/packages/go/stbernard/README.md

 -   `SB_LOG_LEVEL`: takes a level name from among `debug`, `info`, `warn`, `error`, and `fatal`
 -   `SB_COVERAGE_PATH`: allows setting a path other than `./tmp/coverage` to store Go coverage files in
 -   Pass-through of any tool specific environment variables, such as for changing the Go path for caching purposes.
 Some pass-through variables have sane defaults defined, but will be overridden if you set the environment variables yourself.

+### Sub-Commands

+#### Graph Transform

+The subcommand `graph` ingests [test data](../../../cmd/api/src/test/fixtures/fixtures/v6/ingest/) into Postgres, retrieves the nodes and edges from the database, and then outputs the data as JSON files compatible with Arrows.app.
+This allows you to generate structured files that can be directly imported into the Arrows platform.

+The following environment variables are required:
+-    `SB_PG_CONNECTION`: This environment variable should contain the Postgres connection string for the database you want to interact with.
+        - Example: `SB_PG_CONNECTION="user=XYZ password=XYZ dbname=XYZ host=XYZ port=XYZ" just stbernard graph`

+The following flags are supported:
+-    `PATH`: Specifies the output directory for the generated arrows.json file.
+By default, the file will be placed in the current working directory.
+If you would like to change the default directory, the flag `path` can be set to specify where it should output.
+        - Example: `SB_PG_CONNECTION="user=XYZ password=XYZ dbname=XYZ host=XYZ port=XYZ" just stbernard graph --path=XYZ`

 ### Contributing